Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The Radcliffe Department of Medicine (RDM) is committed to fostering an inclusive culture.
-Everyone should be supported to achieve their full potential and we all play a part in creating such an environment.
+As a Department, we are committed to fostering an inclusive culture in which everyone is supported to achieve their full potential.
+All staff and students play a part in creating such an environment.

 Effective behaviours – do you…?